ch0t0n/weed_detection_using_RL/README.md

 # Formal Environment Design for Multi-Robot Selective Spraying in Precision Agriculture

-This is the codebase for the ACM SenSys 2026 paper "Formal Environment Design for Multi-Robot Selective Spraying in Precision Agriculture".
+This is the codebase for the paper "Formal Environment Design for Multi-Robot Selective Spraying in Precision Agriculture".
 In this paper, we present a Reinforcement Learning (RL) solution for multi-robot systems used for spraying herbicide.
 Our contributions include:

 * Developing a novel, customizable RL environment that represents an agricultural field with 3 spraying robots
 * The formal description of the optimization problem for multi-robot selective spraying and its proof of equivalence to the RL problem